cyberforge1/imageForge/README.md

 - Implementing API calls, handling the returned data and displaying it in the application
 - Setting up local and remote databases
 - Solidifying skills in Python scripting
-- Deploying aa Django application to Heroku
+- Deploying a Django application to Heroku

 ## Known Issues